erebe/greenclip/README.md

 Q. **I got a strange behavior when clearing the clipboard - greenclip clear**

 A. The command is not doing what it is supposed to do, if greenclip's daemon is running.
-You need to stop it first Use this command to clear the history `pkill greenclip && greenclip clear && greenclip daemon &` For more information regarding why, refer to https://github.com/erebe/greenclip/issues/34
+You need to stop it first.

+   Use this command to clear the history `pkill greenclip && greenclip clear && greenclip daemon &`

+   For more information regarding why, refer to https://github.com/erebe/greenclip/issues/34

 ----------